-Real-Time health monitoring of UPS Battery
+Real-time health monitoring of UPS Battery

-Battery Management System (BMS) monitors the health of the battery, and predicts potential failure well before; thus prevents catastrophic power failure in critical medical units / equipment.
-A well built BMS also provides the capacity assessment of UPS, and enables an action plan for better resource management of power during power outages due to natural calamities / major power failure at the grid.
+Battery Management System (BMS) monitors the health of the battery, and predicts potential failure well before; thus prevents catastrophic power failure in critical medical units/equipment.
+A well built BMS also provides the capacity assessment of UPS and enables an action plan for better resource management of power during power outages due to natural calamities / major power failure at the grid.

 All critical care centres such as OT, Emergency Wards and ICUs are supported with high capacity UPS, which in turn

-comprises of large number of batteries.
-As the batteries are chemical based, the failure is unpredictable, and hence need to be monitored continuously for its correct functioning.
+comprises of a large number of batteries.
+As the batteries are chemical-based, the failure is unpredictable, and hence need to be monitored continuously for its correct functioning.
 It is also known fact that, while the most expensive UPS would offer a warranty of five years for the electronics, batteries would carry a warranty of only one year.
-In fact there have been instances where the UPS serving a particular Critical Care Unit not having enough power back up during the power failure resulting in shutting down of the OT equipment, ventilators or CPAP etc.; putting a number of patient’s life into serious risk.
+In fact, there have been instances where the UPS serving a particular Critical Care Unit not having enough power back up during the power failure resulting in shutting down of the OT equipment, ventilators or CPAP etc.; putting a number of patient’s life into serious risk.

 Why consider an EnMS?